crusher-dev/crusher/README.md

 - Testing your app e2e with each commit or in dev.
 - Testing responsiveness of your UIs.
 - Ensuring your app across different browsers.
-- Alerting system when any component stops working.
+- Alert system when any component stops working.
 - Debug system that helps you when something breaks.
 - Creating automated tools or scraping data from site.
-- Or maybe keeping an eye on your competitor 👀
+- Or maybe keeping an eye on your competitor 👀.

 ## Is Crusher the right choice for me?